nx-desktop/nx-plasma-look-and-feel/README.md

 # nomad-plasma-look-and-feel
-Nomad Look and Feel package.
+Nomad Look and Feel package for Plasma 5.8.4+